dginst/dginst-old.github.io/vision.md

 Moreover, please note that notarization cannot guarantee validity, correctness, or accuracy of the content being time-stamped.

-A single transaction can timestamp an unlimited number of documents (aggregated in a Merkle tree, whose root is actually time-stamped): the process has been standardized as [OpenTimestamps](https://www.opentimestamps.org/) to allow for third party auditability and it is suitable for regulatory prescriptions.
+A single blockchain transaction can timestamp an unlimited number of documents, aggregating them in a Merkle tree, whose root is then actually time-stamped.
+The process has been standardized as [OpenTimestamps](https://www.opentimestamps.org/), an open vendor and blockchain independent format that allows for third party auditability and it is suitable for regulatory prescriptions.

 What jewelry is for gold, notarization is for bitcoin: not essential, but effective at leveraging its beauty.